What Ethernet Cable Do I Need?

 The Ethernet cable connects to two devices: the hub (usually a router or modem) and your Internet-enabled device.
 Setting up an Ethernet connection is as easy as connecting the cable.
 Simply connect your Ethernet cable so that one end is plugged into your computer and the other is plugged into an Ethernet port on your hub (usually the router's Internet, Uplink, WAN, or WLAN port).
 It’s also important to make sure that the port you connect the cable to must be compatible—in other words, it’s capable of supporting the same speed as your chosen Ethernet cable.

 Is Ethernet Faster Than WiFi?

-Ethernet is almost always faster than a Wi-Fi connection.
-An ethernet cable allows your devices to send and receive data instantaneously, especially if you have a fiber-optic internet connection.
-Another perk of an ethernet connection is router placement doesn't matter: As long as your cable reaches your devices, you won't have to worry about slow speeds.
-Your data is less likely to get lost or degrade as it’s transferring as well.
-You also will no longer have to worry about your signal being blocked by nearby barriers.
-The only way your ethernet cable can actually be disrupted is if your cable physically breaks.
-Furthermore, an ethernet connection can’t be hacked by unauthorized users.
-To be able to use an Ethernet connection, your device must be physically connected to the cable.
+For one, using an Ethernet cable allows for rapid data transfer, especially if you have a fiber-optic Internet connection.
+Another perk of an Ethernet connection is that router placement doesn't matter: As long as your cable reaches your devices, you won't have to worry about slow speeds.
+Your data is less likely to get lost or degrade as it’s transferring, and you won’t have to worry about the signal being blocked by nearby barriers.
+In fact, the only way a disruption can occur is if your Ethernet cable physically breaks.
+Lastly, an Ethernet connection can’t be hacked by unauthorized users.
+To utilize the connection, your device must be physically connected to the cable.

 Are you getting everything you need from your home internet?